Abracadabra (Lady Gaga song): Live performances

-In April–May 2025, "Abracadabra" was performed as the second song of Gaga's promotional concerts for Mayhem, which included a headlining set at Coachella 2025.
+In April–May 2025, "Abracadabra" was performed as the second song of Gaga's promotional concerts for Mayhem, which included a headlining set at Coachella.
+During the opening segment, Act I: Of Velvet and Vice, Gaga emerged atop a 25-foot Tudor-style red gown.
+After a brief orchestral introduction, she declared, "the category is dance or die", before transitioning into the song.
+The skirt of her dress revealed a steel frame cage entrapping her dancers, who remained encased beneath her as the performance began.
+As the song progressed, Gaga descended to the stage to join the dancers, removing a top layer of her attire to reveal a red dress, before returning to the top of the cage for the finale.
 Rolling Stones Tomás Mier opined Gaga "channeled a Victorian-era opera singer in a dark parallel universe" for the song.
-The concert also debuted a remix version of "Abracadabra" by French producer Gesaffelstein in an interlude, which was released on digital platforms on the same day.
 The song was later added to the Mayhem Ball tour (2025–2026), where Gaga reprised the same performance scene.
+At the tour's final Los Angeles show on February 23, 2026, she also sang it in a stripped-down rendition as a surprise song at the piano.
 On September 7, 2025, Gaga performed "Abracadabra" as part of a pre-recorded segment for the 2025 MTV Video Music Awards, filmed during one of the tour's concerts at Madison Square Garden in New York City, along with "The Dead Dance".
 The performance was highlighted by various outlets as one of the night's most memorable moments.
 (Note: Attributed to multiple references:)

-On May 13, 2025, Gaga performed "Abracadabra" during a five-song set at the YouTube Brandcast event, held at the Geffen Hall in New York City.
+On May 13, 2025, Gaga performed "Abracadabra" during a five-song set at the YouTube Brandcast event, held at the David Geffen Hall in New York City.
 The performance featured cinematic staging and opened the showcase.
-On May 31, 2025, Gaga took part in Netflix's Tudum event with a special performance inspired by Wednesday, where she emerged from a coffin bearing the inscription "here lies the monster queen" to perform "Abracadabra" and "Zombieboy", accompanied by dancers with a gothic aesthetic reminiscent of the Addams Family.
+On May 31, 2025, Gaga took part in Netflix's Tudum event with a special performance inspired by Wednesday.
+After performing the track "Zombieboy", Gaga exited for a costume change while a group of female dancers appeared dressed as Wednesday Addams.
+Jenna Ortega, who plays the character in Wednesday, walked across the stage and sat at a dining table set with decapitated heads.
+Gaga then returned wearing a red velvet dress with an asymmetric hemline, her platinum-blonde hair styled high in a dramatic bouffant, and crimson lipstick smudged across her face.
+Standing on the table, she performed "Abracadabra", surrounded by the dancers.
+At the end of the song, Gaga climbed back into her coffin alongside Thing, the disembodied hand character, while the The Addams Family theme song played.
+She blew a final kiss to the audience as the coffin closed on her, showing the inscription "Here lies the monster queen".
 On October 3, Gaga performed "Abracadabra" on the piano at Santa Monica, California's radio station KCRW.